 Writers and activists Jim and Shelley Douglass, Pax Christi USA’s 1994 Teachers of Peace, live at Mary’s House Catholic Worker in Birmingham, Alabama, where they offer hospitality to homeless families and participate in local actions for nonviolence and peace.
 In 1977, they co-founded the Ground Zero Center for Nonviolent Action next to the Trident nuclear submarine base near Seattle, and helped build a resistance community through the 250 towns and cities along the railroad tracks traveled by the “White Train” which transported nuclear weapons to the base.

-One thought on “Video interview with Jim and Shelley Douglass, 1994 Pax Christi USA Teachers of Peace
+2 thoughts on “Video interview with Jim and Shelley Douglass, 1994 Pax Christi USA Teachers of Peace

 1. Thanks for airing this!
 Jim & Shelly are old friends – My wife Joan and I got to know them shortly after we got married, and especially when we lived in the Seattle Catholic Worker house, where they occasionally stayed when they came through Seattle.